Changes to your Scottish Widows Master Trust Pension

 It will invest less in companies it believes aren't dealing well with ESG factors - like carbon emissions, waste and water management, workers' rights, gender equality and board diversity.
 They're more likely to suffer falls in their value from scandals or fines, or because they've fallen out of favour with their customers or investors.

-It won’t invest in companies it believes present too much investment risk due to the nature of their businesses and the negative impact they have on the planet and society.
+It won't invest in companies it believes present too much investment risk due to the nature of their business and the negative impact they have on the planet and society.

 Currently, we start to move you into lower-risk investments from 15 years before your selected retirement age.
 We’re shortening this to 12 years, meaning your pension will benefit from greater growth potential from being in higher-risk investments for longer.